E-commerce

 Why does support influence retention so much?

-Because a poorly handled incident can break the trust built before purchase.
-Support is an integral part of the retention experience.
+Because one poorly handled incident can break the trust built before the purchase.
+Support is an integral part of the loyalty experience.

 April 8, 2026